uktrade/trade-tariff-api/readme.md

 ## Updating dependencies

-Edit `requirements.in` or `requirements-dev.in` and run the following
+Edit `requirements.in` or `requirements-dev.in` and run the following:

 ```
-$ pip-compile requirements.in
-$ pip-compile requirements-dev.in
+$ make save-requirements
 ```

+# Linting
+`make check` runs a suite of linting tools across the codebase.
+These checks are enforced through CI.

+`pre-commit` is used to help spot problems before committing.
+Run `pre-commit install --install-hooks` to perform one-off setup of these hooks.

 # Testing